cosc2336-ds-alg/assg10/README.md

 forget that you array has now increased in `size` by 1.

-Once you are satisfied with your work and can pass the tests for the third test case, there are some additional tests in the `assg-tests-AQueue.cpp` testing file.
+Once you are satisfied with your work and can pass the tests for the third test case, there are some additional tests in the `test-AQueue.cpp` testing file.
 You should uncomment the additional 2 tests cases as well and ensure that your new methods can pass all of the more extensive testing of the `AQueue` class.
-Once you are passing all of the tests, commit your work and push it to the `feedback` branch of your repository.
+Once you are passing all of the tests, commit your work and push it to the `Feedback` pull request of your repository.

 ## Task 4: Implement the `APriorityQueue` `enqueue()` Overridden Method

 The first 3 tasks, to add in the missing member functions of the `AQueue` class, were meant to be warm-up exercises, and hopefully were not too tough to figure out.
 The next 2 tasks will be a bit more challenging.

 For this task you will be adding a new method to the `APriorityQueue` class.
 The purpose of the priority queue is discussed a bit above in